 Enterprise networking provides fast and reliable connectivity for end users as well as applications.
 Applications are increasingly more distributed in the modern network and simplified networking and security across wired and wireless infrastructure is a business imperative.
 Network administrators require enterprise networking solutions that provide a single pane of glass across data centers and clouds, and network automation frameworks that simplify day 1 and day 2 network operations.

-Firewalls ensure the security of operations from outside connections and can also be used to scan incoming data transfers for malware, worms, or viruses.
-Security is considered the primary concern and major responsibility of enterprise network administrators.
-To improve enterprise network security, firewall administrators seek improved methods to scan incoming data packets for viruses and malware to prevent infections that can spread with phishing attacks, worms, and ransomware.
+Security is another major responsibility of enterprise network administrators.
+Perimeter firewalls and internal firewalls are designed to secure apps and data from outside attacks, and firewall configuration is therefore an essential part of enterprise networking.
+To improve enterprise network security, security administrators seek advanced methods to scan data packets for viruses and malware to prevent infections that can spread from phishing attacks and ransomware.

 Enterprise networking relies on high-speed switching and routing devices that mediate data transfers between desktop computers, servers, applications, and services.
 A modern enterprise network consists of a common networking and security platform that provides and variety of networking services such as switching, routing, load balancing, firewalling, wifi, and service mesh for modern applications.
 This converged enterprise networking approach helps eliminate operational siloes and facilitates end-to-end network automation.

 These modern hybrid cloud environments also present additional network security challenges that have given rise to the concept of internal firewalls.
 Internal firewalls segment network zones and filter east-west traffic.
 The most advanced enterprise networking solutions today offer the ability to deliver seamless connectivity across hybrid and multi-cloud networks and to secure those networks with inspection of all traffic — north-south and east-west.

 Every enterprise needs a unique networking solution that supports the organization’s workflow, production processes, consumer demand, logistics, etc. With the right network, organizations can achieve: